lorenzo-rovigatti/comp_bio_notes/folding.md

 Most of the text of this part has been adapted from [](doi:10.1385/1-59259-890-0:921) and @finkelstein2016protein.
 ```

 If pair alignment tools find that a given query sequence is found to share more than 30% of its sequence with another, then it is common to think that a reasonable model for that sequence can be built.
 By contrast, an alignment yielding a similarity of 20% - 25% could be purely coincidental.
-In reality, things are more complicated, as it has been shown that proteins with rather high sequence identity could be very differently from a structural point of view ([](doi:10.1073/pnas.95.11.6073)).
+In reality, things are more complicated, as it has been shown that proteins with rather high sequence identity could be very different from a structural point of view ([](doi:10.1073/pnas.95.11.6073)).
 This and other results show that a single quantity, such as sequence identity, is not enough to determine the 3D similarity between two proteins, and more numbers (such as the length of the chain or of the well-aligned regions) are required to build reliable models.
 For instance, it makes sense that for a short 50-residue protein a 40% sequence identity would be required to generate a good match, while 25% may be enough for 250 residues.
-However, note that these numbers have a purely statistical value.
+However, these numbers have a purely statistical value.

 A better approach is to go beyond pairwise alignments by using sequence database searching programs such as BLAST which, as we have seen, provide E-values or similar quantities that estimate the reliability of a sequence match by looking at it in the context of the whole library of sequence scores.
 In addition, more sophisticated BLAST versions (such as PSI-BLAST) make it possible to obtain good matches with less than 20% sequence identity.